flightpathdata/flightpathdata/index.md

 title: FlightPath Data
 layout: home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "FlightPath Data is a DataOps tool for data preboarding that helps you bring external tabular datasets into the enterprise with confidence, efficiency, and quality. "
 permalink: /
 ---